 Understanding H-1B Visas

-The H-1B is a temporary work visa available to certain individuals with specialized knowledge and skills.
+The H-1B is a temporary work visa available to professionals employed in specialty occupations.
 One of the most common types of employment-based visas, the H-1B enables the qualified worker (and his/her spouse and children) to live in the United States for an initial period of up to three years.
 This visa may be extended for an additional three-year period.
 In most cases, when the employer starts the permanent residency process before the end of the employee’s fifth year in H-1B status, the H-1B can be extended beyond six years.
 The H-1B often serves as the link between temporary work authorization and permanent residency.

 Requirements for the H-1B Visa

 Employers wishing to file an H-1B petition for a foreign employee must follow strict government regulations.
 The first step in the H-1B process is for the employer to create a “Public Access File” and to file an electronic Labor Condition Application (“LCA”) with the Department of Labor.
 Part of the LCA process is for the employer to attest that it will pay the foreign worker a specific minimum salary that is usually determined by the United States Department of Labor wage surveys for a given geographic area and industry.